 Leader Local Grants is an initiative by Leader Community News. $1,000 micro grants are being provided to help support ideas that will improve your local community.

-Applications and voting dates for the ninth cycle are:
+Applications and voting dates for the eleventh cycle are:

 Leader Local Grants is open to residents of Victoria who are over 18 years of age and eligible community groups in the Leader distribution area of Melbourne.
 For more information, read our Terms and Conditions.